zekoo2026/developer-info/en/terms.md

 Last updated: April 9, 2026

-These Terms of Service (hereinafter "Terms") apply to all applications and related services (hereinafter "Apps") provided by App developer (hereinafter "Operator").
+These Terms of Service (hereinafter "Terms") apply to all applications and related services (hereinafter "Apps") provided by this App developer (hereinafter "Operator").

 ## 1. Agreement
 By downloading or using our Apps, you are deemed to have agreed to these Terms.